BroseleyCameraClub/BroseleyCameraClub.github.io/_onlinecomps/May_Competition.md

 <p>Title for the competition is <strong>Showers &amp; Droplets</strong>.
 This is a relatively open subject.</p>

-<p>We have a **NEW** viewing format for this month.
+<p>We have a <strong>NEW</strong> viewing format for this month.
 You can scroll through all of the entries, and at the bottom is a new grid view so you can see more in one go.</p>

 If you want to go straight to the __new__ *table view* click <a href="#tableView">HERE</a>